acmerobotics/ftc-dashboard/docs/basics.md

 ## Telemetry

 There are two ways to send telemetry to the dashboard.
 The first way is through the `telemetry` interface in normal SDK op modes.
-The second way is specific to the dashboard and is designed to be simpler and more flexible (it's also the preferred method).
+The second way is specific to the dashboard and is designed to be simpler and more flexible (it's also the preferred method). **Note** that both methods use the same underlying transmission mechanism and **are therefore mutually exclusive**.

 ### SDK Telemetry